 You will have had a PSA test to help diagnose your cancer.
 It's also a useful test for monitoring prostate cancer.
 It's normal for your PSA level to go up a little as you get older and your prostate gets bigger.
-And other things can cause it to rise, like an infection, recent ejaculation, vigorous exercise, and some medicines or supplements.
+And other things can cause it to rise, like an infection, recent ejaculation, anal or prostate stimulation, vigorous exercise, such as running and cycling, and some medicines or supplements.
+You should try to avoid sexual activity and vigorous exercise in the 48 hours before a PSA test.
 But if your PSA level rises faster than expected, this could be a sign that your cancer is growing.